khang06/Prime/README.md

 # Prime-CUDA
 Prime-MIDI, but 40 or so times faster with GPU acceleration!
+Also you can scroll horizontally holding CTRL+ALT now.

 ## Building
 Prerequisites: Visual Studio 2019, CUDA Toolkit 10.2 (other versions might work too)